no-code-comments/SJTU-UMJI-Course-Files/VE280 Programming & Elem. Data Structures/README.md

 You need to install a Linux virtual machine with C++.

-In general, VMWare and Ubuntu is a good option.
+In general, VMWare with Ubuntu is a good option.

 ## Description